openclarity/docs.openclarity.io/content/docs/kubeclarity/runtime-scans/cis-benchmark/_index.md

 ## Configure CIS benchmarking

 By following these steps and customizing the CIS benchmarks configuration in the `values.yaml` file, you can effectively run and assess your Kubernetes cluster’s adherence to the CIS benchmarks and evaluate fatal, info, and warning level findings.
-To configure KubeClarity for running CIS benchmarks, complete the following steps.
+To configure Kubernetes Security for running CIS benchmarks, complete the following steps.

-1. [Clone or download the KubeClarity repository](https://github.com/openclarity/kubeclarity/) to your local machine, and open the [`values.yaml`](https://github.com/openclarity/kubeclarity/blob/main/charts/kubeclarity/values.yaml) file in a text editor.
+1. [Clone or download the Kubernetes Security repository](https://github.com/openclarity/kubeclarity/) to your local machine, and open the [`values.yaml`](https://github.com/openclarity/kubeclarity/blob/main/charts/kubeclarity/values.yaml) file in a text editor.
 1. Locate the `cis-docker-benchmark-scanner` section.
 1. Customize the configuration based on your specific requirements.
 You can enable or disable specific CIS benchmarks, set thresholds, and define compliance levels.
     <!-- FIXME what/how can be set here? -->